-The principal activities of the Company include import and assemble of Semi-Knocked-Down (SKD) chassis and fabricate bodies, import and marketing of Ashok Leyland buses, trucks, truck chassis, spare parts, power generators and let vehicles on hire.
+The principal activities of the Company include import and assemble of Semi-Knocked-Down (SKD) chassis and fabricate bodies, import and marketing of Ashok Leyland range of vehicles, spare parts, power generators and let vehicles on hire.
 The Company also carries out repairs and restoration of commercial vehicles.

 There was no significant change in the nature of principal activities of the Company during the year under review that may have significant impact on the state of affairs of the Company.
-However, the Company restarted the local assembly of chassis by importing SKD chassis kits after 17 years.